Terms & Conditions

 8. Invoicing & Payment.
 Vendor’s invoices shall be submitted to the address specified by TBL-MC on the Purchase Order or Statement of Work.
-Unless otherwise specified in a Purchase Order or Statement of Work, TBL-MC agrees to pay invoices within sixty (60) days of the date of TBL-MC’s receipt of an undisputed invoice from Vendor (but in no event prior to acceptance), provided that such invoice contains an accurate description of the Goods or Services furnished which matches those Goods or Services specified in the Purchase Order and provided further that any taxes or other charges are set forth on a separate line item in a manner that provides reasonable detail to TBL-MC.
+Unless otherwise specified in a Purchase Order or Statement of Work, TBL-MC agrees to pay invoices within the greater of sixty (60) days, or as otherwise contractually agreed upon, based on the date of TBL-MC’s receipt of an undisputed invoice from Vendor (but in no event prior to acceptance), provided that such invoice contains an accurate description of the Goods or Services furnished which matches those Goods or Services specified in the Purchase Order and provided further that any taxes or other charges are set forth on a separate line item in a manner that provides reasonable detail to TBL-MC.
 Invoices that fail to meet the foregoing requirements shall be returned to Vendor and the payment period will not commence until TBL-MC receives an accurate and complete invoice.
 Vendor shall be responsible for its own expenses unless otherwise previously agreed in writing or specified in advance in the Statement of Work, and any previously agreed upon travel expenses shall be in accordance with TBL-MC’s travel policy for Vendors.

 9. Progress Schedule.
 If the Purchase Order or Statement of Work provides for payment based on completion dates and/or delivery schedules, then Vendor shall promptly notify TBL-MC of any changes in such completion dates and/or delivery schedules.
 If requested by TBL-MC, within five (5) business days of receipt of any work ordering document issued hereunder, Vendor shall prepare and submit for TBL-MC’s approval a more detailed schedule for the delivery of the Goods or performance of the Services.
 Such schedule shall indicate the dates for the starting and completion of the various stages of delivery and installation and the delivery and installation location(s) and shall be revised during the course of performance as required by the conditions of the work.
 No extension beyond the completion date or delivery schedules shall be made unless TBL-MC approves such extension in writing.
 If submittals, including without limitation shop drawings, product data, and samples, are required by this Agreement, Vendor shall prepare the submittals and provide the same to TBL-MC in a manner and sequence to allow reasonable time to review.
 By providing submittals, the Vendor represents to TBL-MC that the Vendor has reviewed and approved the submittals, determined and verified materials and measurements, and checked and confirmed the information contained with the submittals complies with this Agreement.
 TBL-MC will review and approve the submittals in a timely manner.
 The Goods and Services will be supplied or performed in accordance with the approved submittals.